 AKOMEYA TOKYO in la kagū

-This shop has a lot of original products with lots of traditional Japanese houseware, clothing and food!
-There is also a farmer’s market outside with vegetables and flowers, it is a really pretty place to visit and is very authentic.
-There is also a restaurant here with lots of healthy and organic options, the most popular dish is the Kaiseki meal and it is very decently priced.
+This shop offers a wide range of original products, including traditional Japanese houseware, clothing, and food.
+There is also a farmer’s market with vegetables and flowers, making it a pretty and authentic place to visit.
+The restaurant here serves healthy and organic options, with the Kaiseki meal being a popular choice.

 Find out more about AKOMEYA TOKYO in la kagū here on Google maps.